 MEMPHIS — The Wilson Air Center based here at Memphis International Airport was recently voted the No. 1 Best Small Chain of fixed base operations by Professional Pilot magazine.
-The award follows a nine-year run as a top U.S. FBO in Aviation International News surveys.
+The award follows a nine-year run as a top U.S. FBO by Aviation International News.
 For Wilson Air Center president Bob Wilson and general manager Dave Ivey, the awards are in essence certification of the goal they had when they started the FBO group — to be a leader in customer service.

 That mission comes from the roots of the organization.
 Wilson Air Center was founded by Bob Wilson’s father, Kemmons Wilson, who was renowned as the founder of the Holiday Inn franchise, which revolutionized the hospitality industry in the 1950s.